 Here are the 6 main Russian cases with quick descriptions:

-Nominative case – initial form of a word
+Nominative case – an initial form of a word

 Genitive case – designates a relation between objects